pgillich/errfmt/README.md

   logger.WithError(err)).Error("USER MSG") // logging to the console
 ```

+The `errfmt.WriteHTTPProblem()` func writes the HTTP error response (header, status, body).
+So, error logging into the console and sending HTTP error can be written into one line.
+For more specific use case, `errfmt.ExtractHTTPProblem()` can be used.

 The place of calling `WriteHTTPProblem()` on the `logrus.Entry` chain is important, let's see below example:

 ```go